New New York Times ads show journalists in harm’s way–and that’s why you should pay

 Getting at the truth of any important story isn’t easy.
 It takes time, perseverance, and it can also take working through threats to your own personal safety.
-This is abundantly clear in the latest set of ads in The New York Times’s “The Truth Is Worth It” campaign.
+This is abundantly clear in the latest set of ads in The New York Times’s “The Truth Is Hard” campaign.

 The first spot, “Resolve,” uses the campaign’s now-familiar dynamic text approach to chronicle how reporter Hannah Beech worked to uncover cracks in the Myanmar government’s official story about the Rohingya crisis in that country.
 In “Courage,” we see how Mexico City bureau chief Azam Ahmed proved how he, and other critics of the Mexican government, had their phones hacked by officials.